xcart/xcart-docs/_pages/kb_en/taxes/UK_EU_taxes/index.md

 ---
 Both the UK and the EU use value-added tax system (VAT).
 Each European country and the UK has a different VAT rate that can be charged by a merchant only if the business is registered for VAT.
 A registered business must provide a VAT invoice in case there is no VAT exemption for the goods.

-VAT rates and VAT exemptions in X-Cart can be set-up manually using the {% link "Value Added Tax/Goods Service Tax addon" ref_0GjdgNJx %}.
+VAT rates and VAT exemptions in X-Cart can be set up manually using the {% link "Value Added Tax/Goods Service Tax addon" ref_0GjdgNJx %}.
 The addon allows configuring different tax rates based on the membership level and address of the customer.
 It also supports tax exemption based on customer’s VAT ID.

-To automate tax calculation and setup European and EU based businesses can use the {% link "AvaTax Sales Tax Automation" ref_6880bVvi %} addon.
+To automate tax calculation and setup, European and EU based businesses can use the {% link "AvaTax Sales Tax Automation" ref_6880bVvi %} addon.

 _In this section:_
 *  {% link "VAT Basics" ref_1hm03ERt %}